This is an in-depth review of 11 death doula training courses available in 4 countries. Some of what I found is good

 They intend to create a supportive learning experience with lots of opportunities

 to build community, as the subject is intense, challenging, and affecting.

 This course is popular, numbers are restricted and sessions book out quickly.

 Based in Michigan, this online program also includes birth doulas and postpartum doulas.

 The beauty of this one is it is conducted on weekends.

-Lifespan Doulas is one business that is recognized as having the ethics and competencies to help guide, end of life doula trainers, end of life doulas and families.
+Lifespan Doulas is one business that is recognized as having the ethics and competencies to help guide, end-of-life doula trainers, end-of-life doulas, and their families.